jadu101/jadu101.github.io/content/index.md

 draft: false
 tags:
 ---
-Security Researcher & Penetration Tester
+【Security Researcher & Penetration Tester】

 Yoon's focus lies in executing penetration tests and implementing ethical hacking practices.
 With hands-on experience in conducting vulnerability assessments and deploying robust security measures, Yoon is committed to fortifying cybersecurity frameworks.
 As a constant learner, Yoon continuously challenges themselves through participation in CTFs, certifications, and CVE hunting.
 Open to new opportunities, Yoon eagerly anticipates connecting with like-minded professionals and embarking on innovative cybersecurity endeavors together.